 Thankfully the locals, or Paisas, are some of the friendliest folks in South America.
 It’s not like Peru or something where you have to pull teeth to have a conversation.

 If you’re outgoing, you can strike up conversations quite easily.
-I’m not very outgoing, but I still found it easy to talk to people, mostly because they were interested in talking with me, knowing more about where I am from, etc.
+I’m not very outgoing, but I still found it easy to talk to people, mostly because they were interested in talking with me, knowing more about where I am from, how I like the country, etc.

 Clear and Mostly Neutral Accent

-No country or city has a totally neutral accent, and Antioquia (the region where Medellin is located) has its own peculiarities.
+No country or city in Latin America has a totally neutral accent, and Antioquia (the region where Medellin is located) has its own peculiarities, and you’ll have to get accustomed to a bit of Colombian slang, of course.

-BUT, comparing it to other accents around the Spanish speaking world, it is pretty neutral, unlike Mexican Spanish, Chilean Spanish, or even Spanish Spanish.
+BUT, comparing it to other accents around the Spanish speaking world, it is pretty neutral, unlike Mexican Spanish, Chilean Spanish, Argentinean Spanish, or even Spanish Spanish.
+I’d rather speak like a Paisa than any of those particular accents.

 If you speak to people along the coast of Colombia, you’ll find they speak much faster and tend to chop or combine words together which makes things challenging for a beginner.

 Medellin is a fairly big city, but not monstrously big like Bogota or Mexico City or so forth.
-This means that you’ve got a great cosmopolitan mix of great restaurants, trendy neighborhoods, co-working spaces, fast Internet, upscale malls, and so much more amazing things to do, but without the crushing weight of 15 million people.
+This means that you’ve got a great cosmopolitan mix of great restaurants, trendy neighborhoods, co-working spaces, fast Internet, upscale malls, and so many more amazing things to do, but without the crushing weight of 10-20 million people.

 Medellin is also famed for its great weather year round, as it is known as the City of Eternal Spring.
 Weather is hot in the daytime and cool (but not cold) at night.
 It’s a quite pleasant climate for the most part.